-- How many of the following statements can flat file system structure help address? - 1 Storage based on inexpensive disks that fail frequently - Many large files in contrast to small files for personal data (2) - 3 Primarily reading streams of data - 4 Sequential writes appending to the end of existing files - Must support multiple concurrent operations fine-grained locking to reduce the chance of conflicts you don't have to lock the whole path when acces Bandwidth is more critical than latency
+- How many of the following statements can flat file system structure help address?

+- 1 Storage based on inexpensive disks that fail frequently

+- 2 Many large files in contrast to small files for personal data

+- 3 Primarily reading streams of data

+- Sequential writes appending to the end of existing files

+- Must support multiple concurrent operations

+- Bandwidth is more critical than latency

+- A. 1

+- B. 2

+- C. 3

+- D. 4

+- E. 5